-In Junior High, Shouyou Hinata gained a sudden interest in Volleyball due to seeing a match on television, which featured a star player he nicknamed "The Small Giant" and yearned to follow in his footsteps to become a volleyball ace despite his short stature.
-Hinata starts his own volleyball club, which no one joins and practices rigorously by himself.
+In junior high, Shōyō Hinata gained a sudden interest in volleyball due to seeing a match on television, which featured a star player nicknamed "The Little Giant", and yearned to follow in his footsteps to become a volleyball ace despite his short stature.
+Hinata starts his own volleyball club, which no one joins, and practices rigorously by himself.
 Eventually he convinces enough people to make up a rag-tag team consisting of a couple of members who haven't even played volleyball before just so he could compete in a tournament.
-His team is quickly annihilated by Tobio Kageyama - "The King of the Court" - and his champion team.
-After suffering a miserable defeat, Hinata vows to defeat Kageyama and surpass him as a Volleyball player.Upon entering Karasuno High School —the school "the Small Giant" attended, Hinata learns that he's now on the same team as Kageyama.
-The two must learn how work together, so they can restore Karasuno to its former greatness.This story is written and illustrated by Haruichi Furudate, and is currently being published in Weekly Shounen Jump.
-An anime adaptation is currently airing during the Spring 2014 Anime season for two cours produced by Production I.G, and has been licensed by Sentai Filmworks in America.
+His team is quickly annihilated by Tobio Kageyama - "King of the Court" - and his champion team.
+After suffering a miserable defeat, Hinata vows to defeat Kageyama and surpass him as a volleyball player.

 Haikyuu!! provides examples of:

 - On one occasion Daichi calls Asahi a dumbass.
 The tone he uses sounds similar to how Kageyama calls Hinata one, which amuses Asahi so much that he (along with Sugawara) asks Daichi to do it again.

 - Nohebi members trashtalk Lev in an attempt to rile him up, saying he's going to miss his spikes.
 Kenma (who scolded Lev for poor play earlier) fails to hide a chuckle, much to Lev's annoyance.